aave/aip/content/aips/4A7DEC60B007-AIP-AAVE-LLAMA.md

 3. Creates a 12-month stream of 700,000 aUSDC ($0.7 Million) to the Llama-controlled address.
 4. Creates a 12-month stream of 3,627.35 AAVE ($0.3 Million using 30 day TWAP on day of proposal) to the Llama-controlled address.

-The 30 day TWAP calculation can be found [here](https://docs.google.com/spreadsheets/d/1EiXdmLXxF-oqxOfS_AN94bpfWtPFnbwigPgiKXgXhW0/edit#gid=0)

 ## Test Cases

 The Proposal Payload has been tested and peer reviewed by [Bored Ghost Developing](https://twitter.com/bgdlabs), including simulations on mainnet of the whole proposal lifecycle.